ag0954/Energy_TimeSeries/README.md

 # Time Series Model for Household Power Consumption

-A time series model that analyzes and predicts power consumption patterns based on 10 years of recorded data of cosumed power in the U.S
+A time series model that analyzes and predicts power consumption patterns based on 10 years of recorded data in the U.S

 ## Authors